Size Solar Panels & Batteries for Off-Grid Systems

 The Energy Balance

-The fundamental equation is straightforward.
+Start with the fundamental equation.
 Your daily energy demand in watt-hours is:

-where is the average load power in watts and is the number of hours per day the load runs.
-For a load that runs 24/7, .
+where is the average load power in watts and is how many hours per day the load actually runs.
+If you've got something running 24/7, then .
+Pretty straightforward.

-The solar panel must produce this energy during the available sunlight hours.
-The key metric here is Peak Sun Hours (PSH) — the equivalent number of hours per day at a full irradiance.
-This varies dramatically by location and weather:
+Now here's where it gets interesting.
+The solar panel has to produce this energy during whatever sunlight hours are available.
+The key metric is Peak Sun Hours (PSH) — this is the equivalent number of hours per day at full irradiance.
+Think of it as compressing the day's varying sunlight into an equivalent period at maximum intensity.
+This number varies wildly depending on where you are and what the weather's like:

 Sizing the Battery Bank

-Batteries provide energy when the sun doesn't.
-The required battery capacity depends on how many days of autonomy you want — the number of consecutive cloudy days the system can survive without any solar input.
+Batteries are what keep your system alive when the sun isn't cooperating.
+The capacity you need depends on how many days of autonomy you want — basically, how many consecutive cloudy days can your system survive without any solar input at all.

 Charge Controller Current

-The charge controller sits between the panels and the battery, regulating current to prevent overcharge.
+The charge controller sits between your panels and battery, regulating the current flow to prevent overcharge.
+You need to size it properly or you'll either damage batteries or waste panel capacity.
 The minimum charge controller current rating is:

 Worked Example: Remote Weather Station

-Let's size a system for a remote weather station that draws 15 W continuously.
+Let's size a complete system for a remote weather station that draws 15 W continuously.
+This is a realistic scenario — you've got sensors, a microcontroller, maybe a small radio transmitter, all running 24/7 in the field.

 - System voltage: